Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `skillProgress`

+*Read-only*.
 Array-style table access to skill progress for each of the 27 skills.

 **Returns**: